Skip to content

 The following enhancements are made using the Berry Scripting Language which is available on ESP32 only.

-The class NeoPoolCommands below adds two new commands to Tasmota:
+The Berry script file neopoolcmd.be below adds the following new commands to Tasmota:

 Command Parameters